 Here are a few basic techniques.
 First, find a treat that your cat really loves.
 It can be a soft cat treat, or small bits of raw meat or fish.
 Choose a time for the training session when the cat is hungry, like just before a regular meal time.
 Keep the training sessions short – no more than ten or fifteen minutes long a couple of times each day.
 It also helps to do the training in a quiet area so the cat is not distracted.
 The cat is likely to respond better to soft, calm voice tones, similar to what you might use when talking to a young child.

-Teach the cat to come when you call it: Sit or stand close to your cat.
+Teach the cat to come when you call it: According to Feline Culture, you can sit or stand close to your cat.
 It may help to place the cat on an elevated surface so you are not looming over it or bending down uncomfortably to reach it.
 Hold a treat with your thumb and index finger and give it to your cat.
 Do the same thing again.
 On the third or fourth time, say the cat’s name, followed by the command word you want to use, such as “come”.
 Give the treat immediately.
 If you’re using a clicker, click and treat immediately.
 Repeat the process.
 Then move your hand a few inches away.
 Say the cat’s name and the command word.
 This time, let the cat reach for the treat.
 As soon as the cat moves toward you, click, or use a praise word such as “good”, and give the cat the treat.
 Do it again, moving yourself with the treat a little farther away each time.
 Eventually, your cat will come when you use the command word.
 When your cat is responding consistently, don’t give it a treat every time.
 Reward it with a nice caress and praise words.

 Teach the cat to target an object.
 Place the cat on a table or elevated surface so that it is about your chest level.
 Hold the treat (and clicker if you’re using one) in one hand.
 Hold your other hand close to the cat’s nose and point the index finger of that hand near the cat’s nose.
 As soon as the cat touches your finger with its nose, click or say “good” and give the cat a treat immediately.
 Repeat that process a few times.
 You will notice that your cat quickly associates the touching with the treating.
 Move your finger farther away so the cat has to reach out to touch it.
 Reward the cat immediately with a click or praise word and a treat.
 Slowly increase the distance.
 You can use this targeting technique to teach your cat to go into its travel carrier or to learn more complicated activities.